desafecto/gss_gmap/README.md

 gss_gmap
 ========

-Just a trial using gmap.je library
+Just a trial using gmap.js library